CityOfZion/neo-privatenet-docker/README.md

 ##### For users who use docker machine (i.e Windows Home Edition users without Hyper-V)

  You'll need your docker machine IP.
-First, get the name of your machine :
+First, get the name of your machine:

     docker-machine ls

-And get the ip with :
+And get the ip with:

     docker-machine ip "Nameofyourmachine"